thaumaturgists/Kewlest/README.md

 ## Getting Started

 To get started with Kewlest, clone the repository and install the necessary dependencies:
-> I've commented out json in the project as it is set up for gh-pages, and there are some dependency issues with react.
+> I've commented out JSON in the project as it is set up for gh-pages, and there are some dependency issues with React.
 ```bash
 git clone https://github.com/thaumaturgists/Kewlest.git
 cd Kewlest